darrylb123/usbrelay/README.md

 Change the serial permanently

 Use the fictitious relay 0 to set the serial permanently.
 If you have duplicate serials, make sure only one is plugged in when you change it.
-Maximum of 5 character serial probably sensible to change one at a time.
+Maximum of 5 character serial.
+It is probably sensible to change one module at a time to avoid serial collisions.

 ```
 $ sudo ./usbrelay